Graduate School Catalog

 To attain excellence in science, today’s graduate students also must master the art of communication; therefore, students in the Graduate School of Biomedical Sciences have many opportunities to express their ideas orally and in writing to others within the scientific community.

 The Graduate School has two Divisions: Basic Science and Clinical Science.
-These Divisions include the following specific areas of graduate studies: Biological Chemistry; Biomedical Engineering; Cancer Biology; Cell and Molecular Biology; Clinical Psychology; Clinical Sciences; Genetics, Development and Disease; Immunology; Integrative Biology; Molecular Biophysics; Molecular Microbiology; Neuroscience; and Organic Chemistry.
+These Divisions include the following specific areas of graduate studies: Biological Chemistry; Biomedical Engineering; Cancer Biology; Cell and Molecular Biology; Clinical Psychology; Clinical Sciences; Genetics, Development and Disease; Immunology; Integrative Molecular and Biomedical Sciences; Molecular Biophysics; Molecular Microbiology; Neuroscience; and Organic Chemistry.
 The Graduate School is continually developing new Programs, described on the Graduate School website.

 Although enrolled in a specific Program area, a graduate student is not restricted to courses in that area.
 Exposure to a wide variety of academic disciplines is necessary to prepare the student for rapidly changing emphases in biomedical sciences.
 Graduate students at the medical center gain a wide perspective of contemporary biomedical science through interdisciplinary courses, seminars, and informal discussions involving students and faculty from all three component schools – UT Southwestern Graduate School of Biomedical Sciences, UT Southwestern Medical School, and UT Southwestern School of Health Professions.